-‘Old Hangtown’ (as Placerville is fondly known, because five men were hung here in 1849) has always relied on travelers passing through for its livelihood.
-Originally it was a destination for gold seekers who reached California by following the South Fork of the American River.
-In 1857 the first stagecoach to cross the Sierra Nevada linked Placerville to Nevada’s Carson Valley - a route that eventually became part of the nation’s first transcontinental stagecoach route.
+Placerville has always been a travelers’ town: it was originally a destination for fortune hunters who reached California by following the South Fork of the American River.
+In 1857 the first stagecoach to cross the Sierra Nevada linked Placerville to Nevada’s Carson Valley, which eventually became part of the nation’s first transcontinental stagecoach route.

 Today, Placerville is a place to explore while traveling between Sacramento and Tahoe on Hwy 50.
 It has a thriving and well-preserved downtown with antique shops and bars, and local wags who cherish the wild reputation of ‘Hangtown’ – a name earned when a handful of men swung from the gallows in the mid-1800s.
 Among the many awesome local legends is ‘Snowshoe’ John A Thompson, a postal carrier who regularly delivered 80lbs of mail on skis from Placerville over the Sierras to Carson Valley during the winter.